MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmosdb-mongo-api.md

 <a name="http-function-javascript-template-code"></a>

-1. Create a new `context.log` message to print the name to the function's log.
+1. In the `./category/index.ts` file, add a new `context.log` message to print the name to the function's log, highlighted in the following code:

     :::code language="typescript" source="~/../js-e2e-azure-function-mongodb/edited-function-code.ts" highlight="6":::

 ## 4. Run the local serverless function

 Run the Azure Functions project locally to test it before deploying to Azure.

-Set a break point just before the serverless function returns the response.
+1. In Visual Studio Code, `./category/index.ts` file, set a break point on the final `context.res` block, at the end of the function.

 1. In Visual Studio Code, press <kbd>F5</kbd>  to launch the debugger and attach to the Azure Functions host.